sgoel97/blog/content/blog/crypto-beginners/index.md

 ---
-title: Crypto for Beginners
+title: Understanding Crypto and DeFi
 date: "2022-03-26"
-description: A good way to explain Crypto and DeFi to beginners using the stock market and supply-and-demand.
+description: Explaining crypto with an analogy to the stock market and concepts of supply-and-demand.
 ---

 Crypto may seem daunting, and understanding everything that's out there, as well as the mechanics behind it, can seem incredibly confusing.
 Hopefully, this simple analogy can help shed a little bit of light on a more traditional way to view crypto and how to interpret all of the price movements and news that you see.